 - 6.5.2.1 Race entry is open to all SSNZ registered athletes in age categories U14, U16 and U19. - 6.5.2.2 U19 athletes may race in the NYC race, but no national titles for this age group are available at NYC competitions.
 The discipline and overall National Champion titles are awarded for U21 age group athletes at the NJC. - 6.5.2.3 Certificates will be awarded to the first three finishers in each discipline regardless of nationality. - 6.5.2.4 The New Zealand titles and appropriate trophies will be awarded to the top U14 and U16 NZ finishers.
-Only U14 and U16 age group athletes are eligible for the NZ Alpine Youth Champion (NYC) titles. - 6.5.2.5 The title of Overall NZ Alpine Youth Champion (NYC) will be presented to the NZ athlete who has the lowest race points after all disciplines have been completed.
+Only U14 and U16 age group athletes are eligible for the NZ Alpine Youth Champion (NYC) titles. - 6.5.2.5 The title of Overall NZ Alpine Youth Champion (NYC) will be presented to the 4 NZ athletes who have the lowest combined times (after finishing all 4 races in tech, for each gender and age category) after all disciplines have been completed. - 6.5.2.6 Medals will be awarded per National Point 6.2.10.4